|

 - Synthesis Example

-- Dictionary Meta-E/R Model to Support Logical Data Modeling
+- Metadata Repository Meta-E/R Model to Support Logical Data Modeling

-- 8. Reviewing and Stabilizing the Logical Data Model
+- 9. Reviewing and Stabilizing the DW Logical Data Model

 - Example Questions for Reviewing/Stabilizing